-Fallout Radiation on Unsuspecting Pacific Territories
+Radioactive Fallout Contaminated Unsuspecting Pacific Territories

-This created Project 4.1, a study to examine the effects of radiation fallout on human beings.
-Essentially, it was the latest in a long string of studies where humans act as guinea pigs without giving consent,, and a project remembered by the U.S. as a way to gather data that would otherwise be unobtainable.
-The U.S. moral standard that history best remembers is that even though the radiation fallout on the people of the Marshall Islands was an accident, it might as well have been intended.
+This created Project 4.1, a study to examine the effects of radiation fallout on humans.
+Essentially, it was the latest in a long string of studies where humans act as guinea pigs without giving consent,, and a project remembered by the US as a way to gather data that would otherwise be unobtainable.
+The American moral standard that history best remembers is that even though the radiation fallout on the Marshall Islands was an accident, it might as well have been intended.